Frequently Asked Questions

 Yes, you should claim from your personal insurance to enjoy the same benefits stated in FAQ Point 3.
 You may wish to approach your servicing agent or the insurer directly on the claim submission process.

 Q:How do I initiate a recovery from my employer and/or other insurer(s) for claims that were paid out under my IncomeShield plan?A:

 You may refer to the 3 easy steps below to recover your claims from your employer.

 Q:Why must I submit the claim to my employer and/or other insurer(s) myself, could Income help me to submit the claim?A:

 Q:I will be claiming from my employer and/or my personal insurance policy(s) first.
-If there are still amounts not paid by my employer and/or other insurer(s), could I inform the hospital to re-submit my claim under my IncomeShield plan?A:
+If there are still amounts not paid by my employer and/or other insurer(s), can I inform the hospital to submit my claim electronically under my IncomeShield plan?A:

 Yes, you will have to inform the hospital of your intention to claim from your employer and/or other insurer(s) first.
 For the unclaimed balance that you wish to claim under your IncomeShield plan, you will have to return to the hospital to submit the claim electronically via the MediClaim System.
 To facilitate with the submission request, you will need to bring along the settlement letter from your employer and/or other insurer(s).
 A copy of the said settlement letter should also be sent to us for review.